MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/network/roadmap-for-developing-ndis-drivers.md

     The final step is to sign and distribute the driver.
 If your driver meets the quality standards that are defined for the [Windows Hardware Lab Kit (HLK)](/windows-hardware/test/hlk/), you can distribute it through the Microsoft Windows Update program.
 For more information about how to distribute a driver, see [Partner Center for Windows Hardware](../dashboard/get-started-dashboard-submissions.md).

 These are the basic steps.
-Additional steps might be necessary based on the needs of your individual driver.
+Your individual driver might require more steps.